 When developing a VRM program, consider the following factors:

-- All of your vendor relationships should support your institution’s overall compliance requirements and strategic plans.
+- Vendor relationships should support your institution’s overall compliance requirements, business objectives, and strategic plans.

 - Both parties should have sufficient staff members to oversee and manage the relationship.